QuarkNerd/blog/cgrant/_posts/2015-02-28-Using-Snapshot-with-Simulator-Status-Magic-to-generate-perfect-iOS-screenshots.md

     [[SDStatusBarManager sharedInstance] enableOverrides];
 	#endif

 Your status bar will now only be overriden when SCREENSHOTS is specified.
+This short piece of code used in combination with snapshot and simulator status magic should give you a perfect status bar in all of your screenshots for your iOS App Store applications!